iOS17/Jailbreak/README.md

 ![Jailbreak IOS 17 - 17.4 and its beta serotonin, Def1nit3lyN0tAJa1lbr3akTool nako, misaka, Palera1n, unc0ver, chimera, checkm8, taurine, dopamine, xina17, xina, checkra1n](https://github.com/iOS17/Jailbreak/assets/135683347/040ad272-8b9b-4eef-95f0-90d53217ef6b)

 ## Introduction:
 In the world of Apple's operating systems, iOS 17 has captured the attention of tech enthusiasts.
 Alongside its innovative features, users are curious about the possibilities and benefits of jailbreaking their iOS 17 - iOS 17.3 devices.
-This comprehensive guide delves into the realm of iOS 17, 17.1, 17.2, and 17.3 jailbreaks, discussing its advantages, status, preparation, safety measures, differences between tethered and untethered jailbreaks, best practices, prospects, and FAQs.
+This comprehensive guide delves into iOS 17, 17.1, 17.2, 17.3, and 17.4 jailbreaks, discussing its advantages, status, preparation, safety measures, differences between tethered and untethered jailbreaks, best practices, prospects, and FAQs.
 Let's embark on this exciting journey!

 ### Latest Update:
+iOS 17.4 Released (21E219)

-iOS & iPadOS 17.3 Beta 3 Released
+iOS & iPadOS 17.3.1 Released

-On November 30, 2023, Apple released the iOS 17.1.2 and iPadOS 17.1.2 software update, which has the build number HT201222.
+On November 30, 2023, Apple released the iOS 17.1.2(21B101) and iOS 17.2.1 (December 19, 2023) software update, the build number 21E219.

 ** According to the [security information of iOS 17.1.2](https://support.apple.com/en-us/HT214031), two significant WebKit vulnerabilities could lead to arbitrary code execution.
 This means that the informed and experienced developer can get unauthorized read and write access to the afflicted system.